Hand mould

 A hand mold is a simple mold used for low quantity work.
-It is used in the injection molding and the printing industry.
+It is used in the injection molding and printing industries.

 It is made by a hand injection molding machine.
 It is a simple machine which contains a barrel, handle, nozzle, mold and heaters.

 Printing

 In the printing industry, a hand mold specifically refers to a two-part mold used for casting hand-made type.
 Inside the mold is a matrix.

 In particular, it refers to a system for casting movable type, pioneered by Johannes Gutenberg, which was widely used in the early era of printing in Europe (15th-16th century).

 In this method, the type was made by punching a letter-shaped cavity in a matrix made of some soft metal (typically copper).
 Then this matrix would be held in the lower part of the mold, the upper part would close on it, and molten type metal would be poured into the cavity.
 Using the hand mold, the printer could quickly make any additional type he might need.